getclump/clump/README.md

 ## Summary ##

-Clump addresses the problem of knitting together data from multiple sources in an elegant and efficient way.
+Clump is a __Scala__ library that addresses the problem of knitting together data from multiple sources in an elegant and efficient way.

 In a typical microservice-powered system, it is common to find awkward wrangling code to facilitate manually bulk-fetching dependent resources.
 Worse, this problem of batching is often accidentally overlooked, resulting in **n** calls to a micro-service instead of **1**.